 In recent years, more and more people are seeing the benefits of working with life coaches for their personal growth and development, and are turning to coaches for help solving their problems, and making steps towards their goals.
-As a life coaching school that has trained more than 2000 coaches through our main coaching course, naturally we believe in the tangible and profound benefits that can come from working with a life coach, because we see it first hand every day!
+As a life coach training school that has trained more than 2000 coaches through our main coaching course, naturally we believe in the tangible and profound benefits that can come from working with a life coach, because we see it first hand every day!
 And so, in this article we will share with you what we feel are eight of the top benefits of having a life coach.

 What is Life Coaching?